• Skip to content

 If not done well, the performance appraisal can be a very stressful time and one of the most difficult conversations of the year.

-It should also be used as a time to course correct if an employee has gotten off track.
+It should also be used as a time to correct course if an employee has gotten off track.

 Reinforcing the positive and celebrating the successes can influence future positive behaviors.